rachelschoen/credit-risk-classification/report-template.md

 The stages of the machine learning process in this analysis include:

 - Splitting the data into labels and features, with the loan status (healthy or high-risk) as the label and the remaining seven columns as features.
 - Dividing the data into training and testing sets.
 - Creating a Logistic Regression model using sklearn.
     - Logistic Regression was chosen as a binary classifier to classify loans as either healthy or high-risk.
 - Fitting the model with the training data.
 - Making predictions using the test data.
 - Evaluating the model’s performance using accuracy, precision, and recall scores.

 ## Results

-Using bulleted lists, describe the accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
-    * Description of Model 1 Accuracy, Precision, and Recall scores.
+The following is a description of the Logistic Regression Model Accuracy, Precision, and Recall scores.

+- Accuracy: The overall accuracy of the model is 0.99, meaning it correctly classifies 99% of the instances.

+- Precision
+    - Healthy Loan (class 0): 1.00, or 100%
+    - High-Risk Loan (class 1): 0.85, or 85%

+- Recall
+    - Healthy Loan (class 0): 0.99, or 99%
+    - High-Risk Loan (class 1): 0.91, or 91%

 ## Summary